Automate IT resource request approval workflows

 ➡️ Who will check that the resource has been created and that the end user has received access?

-Which tool to automate IT resource requests?
+What tool can be used to automate IT resource requests?

 At Youzer, we have defined a workflow as follows:

-• define your different groups of validators
+• you define your different validator groups

 • you define the minimum number of people per group who must validate